The mind is the most powerful sex organ of all.

 - My issue was not ED and I was not in need of the little blue dick helpers.

-But a longer period of exploration and education was needed in order to get me in the position I am today.
+But a long period of exploration and education was needed in order to get me into the position I am in today.
 (Happy, well fkd, and joyfully engaged with or without erection and orgasm)

 As I moved through this first sexual-and-engaged relationship I passed through several phases.

 Relationship Phase One: I’m depressed.
 I have no idea what I like.
 I don’t even crave ice cream.
 So, I don’t desire her, it’s probably just the blues talking.
 (This was the first month.)

 Relationship Phase Two: Okay, it’s not all me.
 I can learn to love her, to be into her, and my mind is the key.
 (This was the second month.)
 I started reading Sexual Intelligence and really giving some thought to my situation: both to myself and to this lovely woman, who really liked me.